Table of Contents for Rio Grande Rift Geothermal Energy Resources in Colorado and New Mexico

 Introduction to Rio Grande Rift Geothermal Webpage

 This webpage describes the Rio Grande Rift and its geothermal resources in Colorado and New Mexico, USA.
 It is written in nontechnical language with technical terms in parentheses.
 Some technical words and concepts are introduced and subsequently used.
 This webpage summarizes the relevant geology and hydrology, but does not present all of the detailed information available in the extensive literature on the Rio Grande Rift.
 This literature has evolved for decades and some interpretations have been superceded, some interpreateions are not in complete agreement, and uncertainties persist.
 I have tried to select and summarize interpretations in a relatively simple manner that can provide a general understanding of Rio Grande Rift and its geothermal resources for the layman.
 Literature used to develop this webpage is listed in the bibliography at the bottom of the page.
 Some of the references in the bibliography are cited in the webpage.

 Rio Grande Rift Geology

 The Rio Grande Rift is a narrow continental rift that extends from near Leadville, Colorado, to El Paso, Texas, and on into Mexico (Figure 1).
-A continental rift is an extensional feature of the Earth's crust in which the crust breaks and the two sides of the break separate very slowly during millions of years.
+A continental rift is an extensional feature of the Earth's crust (Figure 2) in which the crust breaks and the two sides of the break separate very slowly during millions of years.
 This disturbance of the crust is due to movement in the subjacent super hot rock (mantle) deep below the Earth's surface.
-The extension is accompanied by (1) downward movement of blocks of the crust separated by breaks where rocks on one side of the break have moved up or down relative to the other side (faults), (2) upwelling of the mantle, (3) melting of mantle constituents to form magma, and (4) rise of magma to the surface to be extruded as lava.
-This process is diagrammatically illustrated in Figure 2.
-The asthenosphere in Figure 2 is a more mobil part of the mantle that can slowly flow over geologic time and cause disruption in the lithosphere.
+The extension is accompanied by (1) downward movement of blocks of the crust separated by breaks where rocks on one side of the break have moved up or down relative to the other side (faults), (2) upwelling of the mantle, (3) melting of mantle constituents (minerals) to form magma, and (4) rise of magma to the surface to be extruded as lava.
+This process is diagrammatically and simplistically illustrated in Figure 2.
+The asthenosphere in Figure 2 is a more mobile part of the mantle that can slowly flow over geologic time and cause disruption in the lithosphere.
 The actual configuration of the crustal wedges is more complex than indicated in Figure 2.
 The irregular configuration of the crustal wedges in the Rio Grande Rift formed distinct basins.
 Most of the extrusive volcanic activity occurred outside of the rift but near its boundaries.

 Figure 1.
 Rio Grande Rift location.
 NR is Northern Rio Grande Rift.
 SR is Southern Rio Grande Rift.
 RM is Rocky Mountains.
 CP is Colorado Plateau.
 BR is Basin and Range.
 S is Sacramento Section of Basin and Range.
 Boundaries are approximate.